brendanhoran/nmea_faker/README.md

 ```

 Also supports ESP32 micro as a client.
-The client will sent a REST reqest to the server every X seconds and then send the raw GPMRC string out over serial to the device expecting aGPS GPMRC string
+The client will sent a REST reqest to the server every X seconds and then send the raw GPRMC string out over serial to the device expecting aGPS GPRMC string.
+Thus allowing dumb devices to sync via GPRMC over local networks with no GPS devices,